AmSECT Fellow of Pediatric Perfusion

 Process of Applying for Fellow Designation

 All properly submitted and accepted applications for Fellowship are developed and evaluated on a one-year cycle.
-This year’s deadline for receiving completed applications is April 1, 2017.
+This year’s deadline for receiving completed applications will be November 30, 2020.

-- Furnish references from a current perfusion colleague or Chief Perfusionist, pediatric cardiac surgeon and cardiac anesthesiologist.
-Letters of reference should be on institutional letterhead, contain an original signature and be mailed to AmSECT - Fellow of Pediatric Perfusion, 330 N Wabash Suite 2000, Chicago, IL 60611 directly from the reference, as opposed to being submitted by the applicant.
+NOTE: Letters of reference should be on institutional letterhead, contain an original signature, and can either be mailed to AmSECT at 330 N Wabash Suite 2000, Chicago, IL 60611 or emailed to firstname.lastname@example.org.
+The letters must be sent directly from the reference author.
+Any reference letters forwarded by the applicant will not be considered.

-- Applicants are expected to compile and submit a list of cardiopulmonary bypass cases documenting two hundred procedures for congenital heart disease, 40% of which shall be on patients less than or equal to 10 kilograms and no more than twenty percent as the documented back-up perfusionist.
+- Applicants are expected to compile and submit a list of cardiopulmonary bypass cases documenting two hundred congenital heart disease corrective or palliative procedures, forty percent (40%) of which shall be in patients less than or equal to 10 kilograms and no more than twenty percent (20%) as the documented backup perfusionist.
+These cases shall be signature verified by the chief perfusionist of the institution at which the procedures took place.
 The appropriate form and instructions will be provided.
-The list is intended to serve as an index to the volume, variety, and character of an applicant’s experience.
+The list serves as an index to the volume, variety, and character of an applicant’s experience.

 Evaluation of Application for Fellow